 Families recognize that creating success may involve making changes on their end to support a healthier relationship with their child.
 The relationships that teens develop with their parents are often their most long-lasting relationships, regardless of how often they see each other through adulthood.
 For this reason, rebuilding family relationships is an important part of helping teens make lasting changes in their lives.

-As lack of communication and misunderstanding between parents and their children are the main sources of family conflict, one of the goals of family therapy is to help families improve their communication styles by facilitating interactions in various settings.
+As a lack of communication and misunderstanding between parents and their children are the main sources of family conflict, one of the goals of family therapy is to help families improve their communication styles by facilitating interactions in various settings.

 Family Involvement in Residential Treatment may include: